-While some course success rates appear low when examining the quantitative data (especially CHD 101, 103, 135 and 250), understanding the qualitative situation enables us to identify that much of the lower success rates are attributable to students who do not complete the course but also do not disenroll.
+While some course success rates appear low when examining the quantitative data (especially CHD 101 and 103), understanding the qualitative situation enables us to identify that much of the lower success rates are attributable to students who do not complete the course but also do not disensell.
 This greatly skews the data.
-When comparing this data with the successful achievement of the SLOs (see Section 8 of this report), only CHD 135 shows fewer than 70% students who completed the class achieving the SLOs for the class; this class is being completely re-designed during Spring 2025.

-Upon further examination by fulltime faculty, students are increasingly choosing to not complete assignments that take extra time and effort (annotated bibliographies, research papers, etc.).
+Upon further examination by full-time faculty, students are increasingly choosing to not complete assignments that take extra time and effort (annotated bibliographies, research papers, etc.).
 This affects their overall success in the course.
 It is unknown if this is a choice based upon confidence levels of applying English skills, or if it is simply choosing not to do the work.
 These learning activities will be re-evaluated by faculty.

 Even with the concerns described above, the overall student success data appears to be positive.
-Although some courses fall below the average goal of 70% success rate , overall averages show a success rate of CHD students at just under 80%.
+Although some courses fall below the average goal of 70% success rate , overall averages show a success rate of CHD students at above 75%.